Best 3D Printer Under $300 in 2023

 - Tricky filament loading

-Creality is well known for producing low-priced but well-built 3D printers – indeed, the original Ender 3 is one of the best-selling printers around.
-Creality follows in that tradition with the updated and improved Creality Ender 3 V2, one of the best 3D printers under $300.
+Creality is well known for producing low-priced but well-built 3D printers.
+Indeed, the original Ender 3 is one of the best-selling printers around.
+Creality follows in that tradition.
+The updated and improved Creality Ender 3 V2 tops our guide to the best 3D printer under $300.

-What makes the Creality Ender 3 V2 such a remarkable offering in this price range is the quality of the prints produced, virtually out-of-the-box (after the necessary manual bed leveling and assembly, of course).
-Whatever the size or shape, or complexity of the creation, or the supported filament types (PLA/TPU/PETG), the Creality Ender 3 V2 delivers.
+What makes the Creality Ender 3 V2 a remarkable budget offering is the quality of the prints.
+This is irtually out-of-the-box (after the necessary manual bed leveling and assembly).
+Whatever the size or shape of the creation, or the supported filament types (PLA/TPU/PETG), the Creality Ender 3 V2 delivers.

-A self-developed 32-bit mainboard and TMC2208 stepper motor drivers do much of the heavy lifting in this regard for more accurate, smoother movements.
-All this while keeping noise levels down to 50 dB for virtually silent printing, barring the fans’ hum and the directional hops of the drive train.
-With a 220 x 220 x 250 mm build volume, 100-400 micron layer height, and 100-micron printing resolution, the Creality Ender 3 V2 is also one of the more versatile printers under $300 in that it can churn out good detail in a range of sizes.
+A self-developed 32-bit mainboard and TMC2208 stepper motor drivers do much of the heavy lifting for more accurate, smoother movements.
+Plus noise levels down to 50 dB for virtually silent printing, barring the fans’ hum and drive train hops.
+With a 220 x 220 x 250 mm build volume, 100-400 micron layer height, and 100-micron printing resolution, the Creality Ender 3 V2 is also one of the more versatile printers under $300.
+It can churn out good detail in a range of sizes.

-We also like the inclusion of a 100-degrees heated tempered carborundum glass print bed, sturdy all-metal body, concealed MeanWell power supply, tool draw, 4.3-inch detachable screen (although not a touch screen), and the XY-axis belt tension knob (great for keeping the belts taut and in tip-top condition).
+We also like the inclusion of a 100-degrees heated tempered carborundum glass print bed, sturdy all-metal body and concealed MeanWell power supply.
+There’s also a tool draw and 4.3-inch detachable screen (although not a touch screen).
+Plus the XY-axis belt tension knob is great for keeping the belts taut and in tip-top condition.

 The Creality Ender 3 V2 isn’t without its faults, though.
 Chiefly, the filament feeding solution is finicky.
-Both the positioning and size of the opening are to blame, and there will be some frustration involved for the first few attempts until you’ve mastered the process.
+Both the positioning and size of the opening are to blame.

 - Print quality